mid2SUPAERO/mid2SUPAERO.github.io/about.md

 I am an full professor in Aerospace Engineering (AE) at **ISAE-SUPAERO**, attached to the Aerospace Design group at **TSAAElab**.

-I lead the **MID2** group — *Multidisciplinary optimization for aerospace Innovation: eco Design and Data* — which develops methods for design optimization and data-driven/AI-assisted decision-making, with applications in aerospace engineering and complex dynamical systems.
+I lead the **MID2** group — *Multidisciplinary optimization for aerospace Innovation: eco Design and Data* — which develops methods for design optimization and data-driven/AI-assisted decision-making, with applications in aerospace engineering.

 ## Affiliation